bee7er/battleship2/README.md

-# battleship2
+# battleships

-The classic battleships game between two opponents
+Construct a grid

+Start the war

+Find out the result